Eugene S. Ferguson: Biography

 After the war in 1946 Ferguson started his academic career as assistant professor at the Iowa State College, teaching mechanical engineering.
 In between he worked in industry one last time as plant engineer for the Foote Mineral Company in Exton, Pennsylvania.
 He returned to the Iowa State College, where in 1969 he was promoted to associate professor.
 In those years he was inspired by the Iowa State historian of agriculture Earle Dudley Ross (1885–1973) and Harvard's first professor of oceanic history Robert G. Albion, to specialize in the history of science.
 From 1969 to his retirement in 1979 Ferguson was professor of history at the University of Delaware.
 In Delaware he was also curator of technology at the Hagley Museum and Library.

 Ferguson was a founding member of the Society for the History of Technology and its eleventh president (1977–78).
-The Society recognized Ferguson's contribution by creating "The Eugene S. Ferguson Prize for Outstanding Reference Work". in 1977 Ferguson himself was awarded the Leonardo da Vinci Medal, the highest award of the Society for the History of Technology.
+The Society recognized Ferguson's contribution by creating "The Eugene S. Ferguson Prize for Outstanding Reference Work".
+In 1977 Ferguson was awarded the Leonardo da Vinci Medal, the highest award of the Society for the History of Technology.